 Like many in the Indian diaspora, Chauhan has witnessed growing cultural awareness and acceptance of Indian festivals like Diwali.
 “People are really drawn to the beauty and celebratory aspects of Diwali and embrace it as their own,” she says.

-If you’re keen to host a Diwali get-together this year, go for it!
-Chauhan offers this simple checklist to get you started:
+If you’re keen to host a Diwali get-together this year, Chauhan offers this simple checklist to help get you started:

 - Two to three chaat